If you have a time series of dynamic graphs with changing structure, how would you predict future graphs? This is the goal of netseer.

 Coding Credits

-A big shout out to Stefan Westerlund and Brodie Oldfield for helping with this package.
+A big shout out to Stefan Westerlund and Brodie Oldfield for their contributions.
 Stefan optimized the algorithm in R and coded it from scratch in Python.
-Brodie is currently packaging up the Python code and is working on a website for the Python version.
+Brodie packaged up the Python code and did the website for the Python version.